InfoVizW2018/activity-2-team-infovis1/responses.md

-# Activity-2
+# Activity 2

 This is a repository for submissions regarding the activity started on 01/02/2017

 ## Team Members
 Sanja Dodos <br />
 Anna Sollazzo <br />
-Jasmine Yadeta
+Jasmine Yadeta - V00804739

 ## Design Assumptions
 - information can be altered by Seaspan at anytime (regardless of necessary skill level)
-- full functionality not in (ie clickable items)
+- full functionality not implemented (ie clickable items)

 ## What-Why-How Framework